allegro/tipboard/doc/extras.rst

 Simple Python script targeted to novice users serving as an example how to glue together three steps: fetching data, processing it and then sending it to the tile.
-See comments in the source code for further explaination.
+See comments in the source code for further explanation.

 ``fabfile.py``